How to Install Matomo with Nginx on Ubuntu

 Implementing SSL on Nginx for Enhanced Security

-Securing your Matomo analytics platform and Nginx server with an SSL certificate bolsters web server security.
-Let’s Encrypt, a free, automated certificate authority, allows you to easily set up SSL certificates for your Nginx server.
+Securing your Matomo analytics platform and Nginx server with an SSL certificate is essential for web server security.
+Fortunately, Let’s Encrypt provides a free, automated certificate authority that allows you to easily set up SSL certificates for your Nginx server.

 Installing Certbot for SSL Certificate Management